A Lensing-Band Approach to Spacetime Constraints: Application: Projected constraints on black hole non-uniqueness

 \subsection{Parametrizing deviations to circular spacetimes}

 There are various ways in which black-hole candidates may differ from a black hole solution in GR~\cite{Berti:2015itd}.
 In recent years, a ``theory-agnostic" approach to testing GR has been heavily pursued.
 This approach involves parametrizing deviations from GR solutions (such as the metric~\cite{Collins:2004ex} or gravitational potentials~\cite{Will:2014kxa}) or observables (such as the gravitational waveform~\cite{Yunes:2009ke} or quasinormal modes frequencies~\cite{Baibhav:2023clw}).
+As a result, a particular theory is neither employed nor tested, but the hope is that the parameters involved, in such an agnostic way, can then be mapped to physical constraints.

 The exploration of deviations at the level of the metric requires to (i) parametrize a given class of spacetimes in terms of free metric functions, and then (ii) expand these metric functions.
 In the first step, the free functions should ideally cover the entire class of spacetimes without any redundancy.
 While this may seem trivial, a satisfactory answer with regards to all possible stationary and axisymmetric spacetimes is---to the best of our knowledge---not known.
-In~\cref{sec:classes-of-stat-axi-spacetimes}, we review what is known in subclasses of stationary and axisymmetric spacetimes with additional symmetries.
+In Subsec.~\ref{sec:classes-of-stat-axi-spacetimes}, we review what is known in subclasses of stationary and axisymmetric spacetimes with additional symmetries.
 For the second step, a relation to physical quantities, such as multipole moments at asymptotic infinity, seems desirable.
-We briefly review such expansions in~\cref{sec:expansions}.
+We briefly review such expansions in Subsec.~\ref{sec:expansions}.